Service List¶

 Configure help links

-- Repository Configuration: Fill in the display name, provider name, and repository code URL in sequence.
+- Repository Configuration: Enter the display name, provider name, and repository code URL in sequence.

-- Help Documentation: Fill in the display name, provider name, and other related document URLs in sequence.
+- Help Documentation: Enter the display name, provider name, and other associated documentation URL in sequence.

-- Views: You can bind the required built-in views for the current service, and after selection, you can view the bound built-in views under the Analysis Dashboard for data viewing.
+- View: You can bind the required built-in views for the current service; after selection, the bound built-in views can be viewed under the Analysis Dashboards section linked to the current service's data.

 -